yavin-dev/framework/docs/pages/guide/01-start.md

 * TOC
 {:toc}

-## <span class="c5">Yavin overview</span>
+## Yavin overview

 <img src="assets/images/Yavin_logo.png" width="200"/>

 Yavin is a framework for rapidly building custom data applications that offers both a UI and an API.
 In addition, Yavin can be deployed as a standalone Business Intelligence tool.
 It is scalable and secure and it’s intuitive visualization interface allows for fast drill-downs of very large data sets through simple interface and visualization blocks.
-With Yavin, you can easily and intuitively create reports, which focus on arbitrary drill downs for a single visualization, or dashboards, which are collections of visualizations, for rapidly distilling information
+With Yavin, you can easily and intuitively create reports, which focus on arbitrary drill downs for a single visualization, or dashboards, which are collections of visualizations, for rapidly distilling information.
-.

-Disclaimer : For the sample demos that come with Yavin, we are using the “<span class="c17"><a href="https://www.google.com/url?q=https://www.kaggle.com/shivamb/netflix-shows&amp;sa=D&amp;ust=1606182367630000&amp;usg=AOvVaw0vjjwg_hSHcq80D3AjOpp1" class="c3">Netflix Movie and TV Shows</a></span>” data set that is sourced from <span class="c17"><a href="https://www.google.com/url?q=https://www.kaggle.com/&amp;sa=D&amp;ust=1606182367630000&amp;usg=AOvVaw2MS0pMaHmAABG0JmQABGOV" class="c3">Kaggle</a></span><span class="c0"> (Timestamped 11/2020).
+Disclaimer : For the sample demos that come with Yavin, we are using the “<a href="https://www.google.com/url?q=https://www.kaggle.com/shivamb/netflix-shows&amp;sa=D&amp;ust=1606182367630000&amp;usg=AOvVaw0vjjwg_hSHcq80D3AjOpp1" >Netflix Movie and TV Shows</a>” data set that is sourced from <a href="https://www.google.com/url?q=https://www.kaggle.com/&amp;sa=D&amp;ust=1606182367630000&amp;usg=AOvVaw2MS0pMaHmAABG0JmQABGOV" >Kaggle</a> (Timestamped 11/2020).
 The use of this data is only for demonstrating the ease of onboarding any dataset to Yavin.
-And has no correlation with Yavin as a product or an Open Source Software.</span>
+And has no correlation with Yavin as a product or an Open Source Software.

 Yavin is a combination of three major modules.
-They
-are:
+They are:
 - Denali (The design layer)
 - Elide (The Web Service layer)
 - Navi (The UI layer)

 Here is a short video of Yavin “in action” :

 <figure><img style="border:2px solid black;" src="assets/images/Get_to_know_yavin.gif" width="800" /><figcaption>Yavin simplicity “in action”</figcaption></figure>

-## <span class="c5">Building with Legos ® & Duplos ®</span>
+## Building with Duplos ®

 In the software industry, when discovering patterns, we often build abstractions and libraries to provide reusable software.
 The